anon-blue/anon.blue/README.txt

-                            you fuck you fuck you fuck you fuck you fuck you fuc k you fuck you fuck you fuck you fuck you fuck you fuck you fu

-      ou uck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck yo u fuck you fuck you fuck you fuck you f        fuck yo
+don't be so agressive!         ck you fuck you fuck you fuck you fuck you fuck y ou fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuc k you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fu ck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you f uck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck yo u fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck y ou fuck you fuck you fuck you f you fuck you fuck you fuck you fuck you fuck you fuck you fk  you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you f

-                      you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fk  you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you f

-     k you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fu
-     ck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you
+                                  fuck you fuck you fuck you fuck you fuck you f uck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuk you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck yo u fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck you fuck y ou fuck you fuck you fuck you fuck you fuck you fuck you fuck you